mkiefel/pimoroni-unicorn-rs/README.md

 ## Examples

-Examples can be found within each respective folder of how to make use of the library and the unicorn graphics library.
+Examples show how to make use of the library and the unicorn graphics library.

 ## Running examples